JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-spm-import.md

 ### Set up KMP IDE plugin

-If you are using the [Kotlin Multiplatform IDE plugin]() recommended for any KMP project, explicitly specify the path to the iOS project that is built from the KMP module.
+If you are using the [Kotlin Multiplatform IDE plugin]() recommended for KMP projects, explicitly specify the path to the iOS project that is built from the KMP module.

 In the `build.gradle.kts` file where you call the `iosTarget.binaries.framework` API,